Metalnem/mijailovic.net/_drafts/books-2017-q2.md

 the topic, most of it is in the form of academic papers, thus making it hard for beginners to get started in the field.
 During one of his Jepsen talks, Kyle mentioned this free online book as a good introduction to distributed systems.
-I already had it bookmarked for more than a year, but now I finally had some real motivation to read it.
+I had it bookmarked for more than a year, but now I finally found some real motivation to read it.

 This book only touches the surface of distributed systems.
 It's also very short: